 Here is the loaf that wasn't burned.
 Thank goodness!

-It tastes really good dipped in olive oil with freshly ground black pepper.
+This bread tastes really good dipped in olive oil with freshly ground black pepper.

-Thanks for joining us in the Bread Baker's Apprentice Challenge.
 The next series in the Bread Baker's Apprentice Challenge is Sourdough Breads.